arjun-computer-geek/fabelle-ui/README.md

 ## Quick start

-Copy the below link to get started with BeadsUI component.
+Copy the below link to get started with Fabelle UI component.
 All you need to do is to paste the below link to your file

 ### HTML Link